emochka2007/dayvinchik-bot/README.md

-todo: unread chats
+## todo:

+- Custom errors
+- Remove all unwraps and expect
+- Normal logging
+- Dynamic superlike prompt from LLM
+- Superlike generation
+- Auto-responder
+- SQL traits common and queries fix

 ## Altushka Bot

 - Identifies altushka from chat bot using LLM with a score, and will talk for u

 ### Current implementation

 - Callback executor with a queue
 - move all global states to PG
 - vectorize data in pg
 - educating tool to store only correct data
-- OpenAi analyzes photo and creates a superlike message
 - send out to all matches MSG_STARTER
 - multiple variants to start (love ur style, nyashka, wanna go for a walk) conside
 - iterate over cities with one account.
 - all db entities in one folder
 - vectorize all of my chats and store in pg
-- querybuilder psql

 - Roadmap
     - TDlib setup